-Up until 2020 and its multifaceted strain on people and finances, automobile sales in America had been robust and consistent, with more than 17 million new vehicles sold each year.
-While that number has dropped by more than 14 percent compared to a year earlier, the surprising fact is that almost one third of total vehicle sales can be accounted for by 10 top-selling models.
-But not every automaker has a high-volume model such as the Ford F-150 (almost 800,000 sold last year) or the Toyota RAV4 (more than 400,000 sold last year).
-So which vehicles are popular with consumers but sell in lesser numbers?
-The following vehicles represent the best-selling models from nearly every car company offering vehicles in America.
-Figures are compiled from auto manufacturer sales reports based on total volume in 2020.
-Note: Many exotic or exclusive car companies do not report individual model sales figures.
+Although auto sales in America dropped by more than 14 percent in 2020 due to pandemic-fueled uncertainty, in 2021 sales are experiencing a rebound compared to a year earlier.
+And a surprising fact remains — almost one-third of total vehicle sales in the U.S. can be accounted for by 10 top-selling models.
+However, not every automaker has a high-volume model such as the Ford F-150 (almost 800,000 sold last year).
+So which vehicles are popular with consumers but sell in fewer numbers?
+The following vehicles represent the best-selling cars in America from nearly every major auto brand.
+Figures are compiled from manufacturer sales reports based on total volume in the first nine months of 2021.
+Note: Many exotic or boutique car companies do not report individual model sales figures.

 Alfa Romeo Stelvio

 Named after Stelvio Pass in the Italian Alps — considered by many to be one of the greatest driving roads in the world — the Stelvio arrived in the U.S. for the 2018 model year.
-The third vehicle in the Alfa Romeo lineup, Stelvio quickly became the best-selling model for the brand.
-The front-end appearance of the Alfa Romeo Stelvio takes design cues from the Giulia sport sedan, and the overall shape of this new 5-passenger SUV is very sleek.
-With standard full-time all-wheel drive, Stelvio is available with two powerful engines, including a 2.9-liter V6 producing 505 horsepower in the top-level Quadrifoglio.
+The third vehicle in the Alfa Romeo lineup, Stelvio quickly became the best-selling model for the brand by outselling the 4-door Giulia.
+The front-end appearance of the Alfa Romeo Stelvio takes design cues from the Giulia sport sedan, and the overall shape of this new 5-passenger SUV looks incredibly sporty.
+With standard full-time all-wheel drive, Stelvio is available with two powerful engines including a 2.9-liter V6 producing 505 horsepower in the top-level Quadrifoglio.

 Total Sales: NA

-Small crossovers continue to gain popularity in America, and nearly every car company has hopped on that bandwagon.
-The Audi Q5 is an excellent example as the best-selling vehicle offered by a company that until 10 years ago didn’t even offer an SUV.
-The Q5 was all new for the 2018 model year, designed with styling cues taken from its larger Q7 sibling, including the Singleframe grille flanked by stylish LED headlights.
-For 2020 Audi added its first plug-in hybrid Q5 SUV, featuring a 2.0-liter engine with an electric motor positioned between the engine and the 7-speed S-tronic dual-clutch transmission for a combined system output of 349 horsepower.
-The Q5 55 TFSI e gets an electric-only range of 20 miles and receives an EPA combined rating of 65 MPGe.
+Small crossovers continue to dominate sales in America, and nearly every car company has hopped on that bandwagon.
+The Audi Q5 is an excellent example as the best-selling vehicle of a company that until 10 years ago didn’t even offer an SUV.
+Outselling every other Audi by a large margin, the Q5 received an updated look for the 2021 model year featuring a slimmer and wider octagonal Singleframe grille with taller side air intakes that have sporty trapezoidal inserts.
+Last year Audi added its first plug-in hybrid Q5 SUV, which features a 2.0-liter gas engine with an electric motor positioned between the engine and the 7-speed S-tronic dual-clutch transmission for a combined system output of 349 horsepower.
+The Q5 55 TFSI e gets an electric-only range of 19 miles and receives a U.S. EPA combined rating of 50 MPGe.

 Buick Encore GX